 distinguished career, Robert served as Treasurer and

 Canon Residentiary of Wells Cathedral.
-Details of his boyhood are provided by his mother's diary which is held at New College, Oxford.
+Details of his boyhood are recorded in his mother's diary which is held at New College, Oxford.

-The Ansford family descends from the Revd Heighes Woodforde (1664-1724) who was Robert's half-brother, Samuel Woodforde's eldest son from his first wife, Alice Beale.
-His son, the Revd Samuel Woodforde (1695-1771) became the rector of Ansford in Somerset.
+The Ansford family descends from the Revd Heighes Woodforde (1664-1724) who was Robert's half-brother, the eldest son of Samuel Woodforde DD and his first wife, Alice Beale.
+Heighes' son, the Revd Samuel Woodforde (1695-1771) became the rector of Ansford.

 His brother, Revd John Woodforde, was rector of the nearby parish of Curry, and a nephew, Revd Francis Woodforde (1748-1836), son of Thomas Woodforde (1707-1800) also became rector of Ansford.